rpavlik/sketchupToOSG/README.txt

 Getting Started
 ---------------
+A simple installer is now available.
+If you would prefer to do it the hard way:

-Just unzip this somewhere, and drop the osgconv folder and the "openscenegraph_exportviacollada.rb" file into your Google Sketchup Plugins folder, something like:
+Unzip this somewhere, and drop the osgconv folder and the "openscenegraph_exportviacollada.rb" file into your Google Sketchup Plugins folder, something like:

 > C:\Program Files (x86)\Google\Google SketchUp 8\Plugins

-SketchUp should then have an Export to OpenSceneGraph menu under File (see the screenshot named `sketchup-to-osg.jpg`)
+No matter how you install, the results are the same.
+SketchUp should have an Export to OpenSceneGraph menu under File next time you start it.
+(see the screenshot named `sketchup-to-osg.jpg`)

 We have only used this with the free version of Google SketchUp 8 on Windows -